 Hydrocortisone Modified-release in Adults: Real-world Monitoring of Longitudinal Outcomes in coNgenital Adrenal hYperplasia (HARMONY)

-May 27, 2026 updated by: Prof. Paola Loli, IRCCS San Raffaele
+June 4, 2026 updated by: Prof. Paola Loli, IRCCS San Raffaele

 Long-term Real-world Outcomes of Chronotherapy With Modified-release Hydrocortisone in Congenital Adrenal Hyperplasia

 Classic congenital adrenal hyperplasia (CAH) is an autosomal recessive genetic disorder caused by a defect in the enzyme cascade regulating adrenal steroidogenesis; in approximately 95% of cases the defect is located in CYP21A2, the gene encoding 21-hydroxylase, and is characterized by defective adrenal steroidogenesis and cortisol deficiency.
-Due to the loss of the physiological feedback of cortisol on the hypothalamus and pituitary corticotropic cells, ACTH secretion is increased.
+Due to the loss of physiological cortisol feedback on the hypothalamus and pituitary corticotropic cells, ACTH secretion is increased.
 This results in the accumulation of 17-hydroxyprogesterone (17OHP) proximal to the enzymatic defect in steroidogenesis, which in turn stimulates overproduction of the adrenal androgen precursor androstenedione and adrenal hyperplasia.

 Treatment of CAH is tailored to the patient and disease severity, aiming to replace cortisol and aldosterone deficiencies while controlling androgen excess and avoiding glucocorticoid overtreatment.
 Immediate-release hydrocortisone administered multiple times daily remains the recommended first-line treatment in growing children, whereas adult patients are frequently treated with hydrocortisone, prednisone, prednisolone or dexamethasone.